urbanstudioGmbH/radisso/README.md

 ## 3 Endpoints in API of data provider

 This section is only for verified data providers!
-A data provider must implement the following methods on its endpoint that we may request some thing.
+A data provider must implement the following methods on its endpoint, which we might request at any given time.
-In these cases the data provider receives the request
+In these cases the data provider receives the request.

 ### User password change push